brandondrew/prawn-html/README.md

 pdf.render_file('test.pdf')
 ```

-To check some examples with the PDF output see [examples](examples/) folder.
+To check some examples with the PDF output see the [examples](examples/) folder.

 Alternative form using _PrawnHtml::Instance_ to preserve the context: